jayoungs/SwiftLinkBike-User-Behavior-Analysis/README.md

 I then inpected datasets for the rest of the months and created the cleaned ones in the same way.

 ### 2-5.
 Combine 12 Tables
-Using `UNION ALL`, I combined the 12 tables all together.
-The completed table was confirmed to contain 5,650,799 records without duplicates.
+Using `UNION ALL`, I combined the 12 tables all together. *The templory completed table* was confirmed to contain *5,650,799 records* without duplicates.

 <details>
 <summary>Click to expand</summary>